pauldahacker/pauldahacker/README.md

 <h2>What I'm looking for</h2>

-I am passionate about many facets of programming: from constructing the most impenetrable logic to find efficient algorithms, from using mathematics to write elegant code and spark beautiful visual experiences, to exploring the art of low-level systems.
+I am passionate about many sides of programming: constructing complex logic for efficient algorithms, using mathematics to write elegant code that sparks beautiful visual experiences, exploring the art behind low-level systems...
 I enjoy projects that challenge both logic and creativity, especially in **advanced algorithms, graphics/game development, and Unix/low-level programming**.
 I’m also excited to continue exploring cybersecurity and expanding my experience in web and mobile development.

 Currently transferring to 42 Istanbul, working on
 <!--